-- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 Whilst there has been a decrease in the average 10 minute footfall count from 2013 to 2014; from 57 people to 56 people, this is seen as a minor drop and is still an increase on figures taken from 2009 (49 average). - 5.3 The Use Class Order Retail Assessment shows a small increase in 'financial and professional services', 'restaurants and cafes' and 'Non-Residential Institutions'.
-The predominant use class remains as A1 'Shops' with an increase from 2013 to 2014. - 5.4 Vacancy rates have seen a small decrease, with rates now at 6.1%.
-This is notably less than the national average rate of 14.1% (Local Data Company). - 5.5 The report demonstrates that the cultural and leisure offer has remained at a steady rate from 2008, with a minor increase in the number of art galleries and cafes.
+- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 There has been a slight increase in the average 10 minute footfall count from 2014 to 2015; from 56 people to 57 people. - 5.3 The Use Class Order Retail Assessment shows a small increase in A1 'Shops' and A2 'Financial and Professional Services'.
+The predominant use class remains as A1 'Shops'. - 5.4 Vacancy rates have remained steady at 6%.
+This is notably less than the national average rate of 12.5% (Local Data Company) and the lowest of the District's four main towns. - 5.5 The report demonstrates that the cultural and leisure offer has remained at a steady rate from 2008.
 There is however still a lack of facilities related to Cinemas and Theatres; although these are facilities you would expect to find in larger town and city centres. - 5.6 The Events indicator illustrates the 2 major annual events, these being the Newent Onion Fayre and the Christmas light switch on.
 A number of other events are also detailed.
 The 2 major events should attract a larger than average footfall count in to the town centre.
-Additional major events could be accommodated within the Spring/Summer period, to further increase footfall as this time of the year - 5.7 Crime has decreased from 2013-2014 although Anti-Social behaviour remains as the most commonly reported crime with a slight increased from 2013-2014. - 5.8 Overall Newent has seen a minor drop in footfall from last year, but it is still higher than footfalls in 2008/09.
+Additional major events could be accommodated within the Spring/Summer period, to further increase footfall at this time of the year - 5.7 Crime has decreased from 2015 although Anti-Social behaviour remains as the most commonly reported crime. - 5.8 Overall Newent has seen a minor rise in footfall from last year.
 The vacancy rate is still significantly less the national average.
-Whilst the majority of the town centre is occupied by shops (A1 use), the town has seen an increase in 'financial and professional services', 'restaurants and cafes' and 'Non-Residential Institutions'.
-This may be an indicator as to the potential change in town centre use and should be a key focus of monitoring in the future. - 5.9 The data within this report should be recorded on a yearly basis, to monitor any potential change in footfall or town centre use/provision. - 5.10 The retail pathfinder toolkit advises that the following data should also be recorded and assessed to monitor the health of the town centre together with the data in this report: - Geographical Catchment - Access - Community Spirit - Business Confidence - Town Centre Satisfaction with retail offer
+Whilst the majority of the town centre is occupied by shops (A1 use), the town has seen an increase in 'financial and professional services'.
+This may be an indicator as to the potential change in town centre use and should be a key focus of monitoring in the future. - 5.9 The data within this report should be recorded on a yearly basis, to monitor any potential change in footfall or town centre use/provision. - 5.10 The retail pathfinder toolkit advises that the following data should also be recorded and assessed to monitor the health of the town centre together with the data in this report: - Geographical Catchment - Access - Community Spirit